Madhuca dubardii

-Madhuca dubardii is a plant in the family Sapotaceae.
+Madhuca dubardii is a species of flowering plant in the family Sapotaceae.

 Description

 Madhuca dubardii grows as a tree up to 16 m tall, with a trunk diameter of up to 40 cm.
 The bark is reddish brown.
 Inflorescences bear up to four flowers.
 The fruit is greyish-brown, ellipsoid, up to 3 cm long.

 Distribution and habitat

 Madhuca dubardii grows naturally in Sumatra, Peninsular Malaysia and Borneo.
 Its habitat is lowland mixed dipterocarp forests from 40–200 m altitude.

 Conservation

 Madhuca dubardii has been assessed as near threatened on the IUCN Red List.
 The species is threatened by logging and conversion of land for palm oil plantations.